esp-rs/no_std-training/book/src/03_1_panic.md

     at ??:??
 ```

-We still see where the panic occured but the backtrace is less helpful now.
+We still see where the panic occurred, but the backtrace is less helpful now.

 That is because the compiler omitted debug information and optimized the code.